Scripture of the Week

 Gospel Reflection

-Reflection on the Gospel-4th Sunday of Easter Year B
+Reflection on the Gospel – 14th Sunday in Ordinary Time Year B

 Sr Veronica Lawson rsm